AllenHsu1107/car-detection/docs/report.md

   For distance estimation, critical metrics encompass the speed of processing, precision in identifying objects or individuals, and system reliability under diverse environmental conditions.
 As for the Kalman filter, the primary metric for success revolves around enhancing the accuracy of detected distances.

 # 2. Related Work
+  This section delves into pertinent studies within the realm of distance estimation, focusing on methodologies utilizing camera-based approaches.
+Notable prior works include the integration of stereo systems [2], machine learning techniques employing Fast R-CNN [3], and monocular systems leveraging deep learning [4].

 # 3. Technical Approach